 In a nutshell, Florida workers’ comp laws don’t bar you from filing workers’ compensation claims just because you had pre-existing conditions or injuries.

 What Obstacles May I Face with My Workers’ Compensation Claim when Trying to Prove a Pre-Existing Condition was Worsened?

-For instance, say a worker was employed who has osteoporosis, a condition that makes bones weak, and makes them flimsy and likely to break.
+For instance, say a worker was employed who has osteoporosis, a condition that makes bones weak and likely to break.
 His/her employer won’t be mandated to provide workers’ comp benefits for any necessary treatment or time off required to deal with symptoms associated with the original medical state, because these would be nonwork-associated.

-But if the same worker sustains a serious fracture in her leg or arm when S/he was ordered to lift a heavy object by his/her employer, S/he would be eligible to pursue workers’ compensation, even if somebody without osteoporosis would have easily fulfilled that same duty with ease.
+But if the same worker sustains a serious fracture in her leg or arm when they were ordered to lift a heavy object by their employer, they would be eligible to pursue workers’ compensation, even if somebody without osteoporosis would have easily fulfilled that same duty with ease.

 Although you may qualify to receive workers’ comp benefits following the exacerbation of an underlying condition, these kinds of claims are regularly rejected.
 You’ll usually see an employer claiming that the symptoms hindering you from fulfilling your work duties are attributed to your underlying condition, and not anything associated with work; it can be hard definitively proving that the underlying condition was exacerbated or aggravated by workplace responsibilities.

 If you find yourself in this sort of scenario, it’s best to seek out legal aid to come up with a strong legal argument and defense for the worsening of your pre-existing condition.
 An experienced workers’ compensation lawyer will investigate the circumstances surrounding your injury and will obtain all the required documentation proving your current injuries are work-related.
 Get in touch with our law offices at Work Injury Rights to start building your case.